Esri/arcgis-maps-sdk-toolkit-qt/calcite-qml/README.md

 #### Licensing

-If you are a developer outside ESRI, it is your responsibility to ensure you are complaint with the font license agreement of any font you use.
+If you are a developer outside Esri, it is your responsibility to ensure you are complaint with the font license agreement of any font you use.

 For further details see [Calcite Web TypeFaces](https://esri.github.io/calcite-web/documentation/type/).